jwillage/nbcfail/nbc_fail.md

 ```

 ####Conclusion####
-Certainly I wouldn't expect a network to treat complaints about TV coverage with the same urgency an airline treats messages about flight cancellations; I just thought it would be an interesting exercise.
+Certainly I wouldn't expect a network to treat complaints about TV coverage with the same urgency an airline treats messages about flight cancellations; I just though it would be an interesting exercise.
 But its clear that Delta is managing its Twitter handle with a team that's concerned about customer service.
 The same can't be said about NBC.
 Maybe they think that because they own exclusive broadcast rights, they don't need to reply to complaints, whereas Delta is concerned about losing customers to other airlines.
 Whatever the reasons, the contrast is glaring.

 **Code and data available here:** https://github.com/jwillage/nbcfail